 - all the theory and beach sessions mentioned on the standard 5 day course

 - a physical training program that addresses the common limitations beginners often encounter

 - i’ll help you find a suitable board and wetsuit to use after your course

 - bonus session on things you can do on land to improve faster

-note: These courses can be taken at any time but there is usually a course starting every Friday from November through April.
-Other start days are possible though if Friday doesn’t suit, just let me know.
-Because each course is limited to 4 people it pays to make bookings in advance, especially over peak holiday times.
-We already have many confirmed course dates throughout November and December 2017 and Jan 2018.
+note: These courses can be taken at any time but there is often a course starting on Fridays, from November through April.
+Other start days are definitely possible though if Friday doesn’t suit, just let me know.
+Because each course is limited to 5 people it pays to make bookings at least a few weeks in advance.